Wildlife Sites in Worcester City

 Map of Wildlife Sites in Worcester City

-Worcester City Council's Wildlife Ranger Team is made up of 1 full time Ranger and 2 full time Assistant Rangers.
+Worcester City Council's Conservation team is made up of two full time staff.
 The team looks after over 120 hectares (over 300 acres) of Local Nature Reserves and other Green Spaces, protecting and improving them for wildlife and people.

 This involves practical tasks such as installing gates and benches, mowing, strimming and footpath cutting, and forestry operations.
 In addition to this practical skill base, we carry out patrols and wildlife surveys, organise events and lead volunteer activities.